martyn-hill/SuperBASIC-Manual/sphinx/source/Appendices/Appendix17.rst

 to the listening stations when to open and/or close their own input ports.

-Data is transmitted in packets of a specified size (the size depends on the type of device driver).
-The size of the packet determines the smallest amount of data that can be sent - any spare values will be set to zero.
+Data is transmitted in packets of up to a maximum size (the size depends on the type of device driver).
 If the amount of data is greater than the packet size, then it will be sent as several packets.
 However, a packet will only be sent down the Network if it is full, therefore if some data remains to be sent which does not completely fill a packet, the sending machine will need to CLOSE the channel, or flush the network (this requires a specialised routine - FLUSH will not work on a network device) in order to send the remaining pieces of data.
+The last packet sent will often be smaller than the maximum.

 The NET device is greatly improved if Toolkit II is present (or a THOR XVI is being used), and we shall deal with this separately.